List of most-viewed YouTube videos

+Views represent how many times a video is watched.
+To ensure that traffic is coming from actual humans and not scripts or other deceptive methods, YouTube has a secret algorithm to separate legitimate views from illegitimate ones, and only legitimate views are included in the view count.
+Specifically, to count as a legitimate view, a user must intentionally initiate the playback of the video and play at least 30 seconds of the video (or the entire video for shorter videos).
+Additionally, while replays count as views, there is a limit of 4 or 5 views per IP address during a 24-hour period, after which point, no further views from that IP are counted until the 24-hour period expires.

 Top videos

 The following table lists the top 30 most-viewed videos on YouTube, with each total rounded to the nearest 10 million views, uploader, and publication date.
 Note that some videos may not be available worldwide due to regional restrictions in certain countries.

 Billion-View Club

 An early metric of a video's popularity was the so-called Billion-View Club, denoting videos which had succeeded in reaching over 1 billion views since their initial upload.

 In December 2012, "Gangnam Style" became the first video to reach one billion views.
-By June 2015, only "Baby" had also managed to pass this threshold, but, by October 2015, a total of ten videos had done so, and the number grew further to over 200 in February 2022.
-Considering older videos that pre-dated YouTube's creation in 2005 but were added later:
+By June 2015, only "Baby" had also managed to pass this threshold, but, by October 2015, a total of ten videos had done so, and the number grew further to over 400 in 2024.

+Older videos that pre-dated the launch of YouTube in 2005 but were added later to pass a billion views are as follow: